 One the sauce is ready, store it in a flip top bottle in the refrigerator.
 Use this banana pepper hot sauce liberally to flavor your favorite dishes.

-And make note to plant some of these beauties in your garden next year so you can make this fermented banana pepper recipe again!
+And make note to plant some banana peppers in your garden next year so you can make this recipe again!

 ★ Did you make this banana pepper sauce?
 Don’t forget to give it a star rating below!